 Iceland Honeymoon Packages

-There are a number of companies that offer pre-arranged itineraries which include where you eat and sleep, and activities.
+There are a number of companies that offer pre-arranged itineraries which include where you eat, sleep, and go on excursions.
 In many cases, these are self-drive tours, so you’ll still need to book a rental car in Iceland in advance.
 But you can rest assured that the places you’ll visit have been specifically picked to give you a romantic adventure.

 Iceland’s honeymoon packages cover anything from six days to two weeks.
-They can cover a part of Iceland or be a full tour of the Ring Road, which circles the island.
-Since in many cases they are self-guided, you have a degree of flexibility.
+They can cover a part of Iceland or be a full tour of the Ring Road, which circles the entire island.
+Since in many cases they are self-guided, you’ll have a degree of flexibility.

 Many Iceland honeymoon packages are all-inclusive to an extent, in that they include many pre-paid items.
-It’s up to you if you want to utilize the included options or not.
+Of course, it’s up to you if you want to utilize the included options or not.